mt2017-tartu-shared-task/nmt-system-D/reports/report4.md

 4. The European Parliament's influence in the EU's business is increasing , and citizens will be able to choose directly from Parliament in 1979 .
 5. "Is increasing" and "will be" wrong tense.
 "For the first time" ("esmakordselt") is missing.

+4.1.
+The European Parliament's impact on EU affairs will increase and citizens will be able to choose directly from Parliament for the first time in 1979 .
+5.1.
+"For the first time" emerged (because of root-splitting "esmakordselt" "kordselt" part received more attention)

+Improvements related to our changes.
+No new mistakes.
+BLEU increased.

 ### 22